Interop-community/Project-Herophilus-Assets/index.md

 In the background section we tried to giv and quick and simple definition for what we are doing.
 However, as you can imagine with all the capabilities enabled and supported are massive.
 After seeing all the types of
 <a href="https://camel.apache.org/components/3.13.x/index.html" target="_blank">connectivity natively supported</a>.
-Then, you can check out our [technical guides](docs/Technical/intro.md) to see how to build out various development environments.
+Then, you could look at our [features matrix](docs/General/Features.md) and feel free to check out our [technical guides](docs/Technical/intro.md) to see how to build out various development environments.
 Then, I would look at the [various repositories](docs/Design/PlatformComponents.md) and the specific capabilities they enable.
-The final step we would recommend is looking through the [implementation guides](docs/ImplementationGuides/intro.md)
+The final step we would recommend is looking through the [implementation guides](docs/ImplementationGuides/intro.md) to hopefully pull it all together and explain what neds to be implemented to match your need(s).

 # Where Are We Headed
-We have numerous [Technical Advisors](docs/General/TechnicalAdvisors.md) that help ensure we are addressing healthcare industry needs.
+We have numerous [technical advisors](docs/General/TechnicalAdvisors.md) that help ensure we are addressing healthcare industry needs.
 Beyond our technical advisors we have received key sponsorship from Red Hat.
 Red Hat who is a leader in enterprise open source and offers support, security, services and training.
 Red Hat is keeping its enterprise open source leading approach and operates a subset of these assets “downstream.”
 While the “accelerators” are provided as is, Red